NKrit/RepUnitTyping/README.md

         	              units based on hits on flanking sequences [Default is off]
   	--seq                 set this if input is a fasta file that contains only a
-                              complete genomic sequence or assembled contigs from an Mtb isolate [Default is off] -s SWIFT, --swift=SWIFT
+                              complete genomic sequence or assembled contigs
+                              [Default is off]
+  	-s SWIFT, --swift=SWIFT
                               swift mode, either "on" or "off" [Default: off] -O OUTDIR, --outdir=OUTDIR